MSc Degree Requirements

-The minimum requirement for an MSc degree is either *18 in approved graduate courses and a thesis, or *24 in approved graduate courses and a project equivalent to *6, though some programs have higher requirements.
+The minimum requirement for an MSc degree is either *18 in approved graduate courses and a thesis, or *24 in approved graduate courses and a project equivalent to *6 (the course-based MSc in Statistics requires *21 in approved graduate courses and a project of *3), though some programs have higher requirements.
 The minimum period of residence is two four-month terms of full-time attendance at the University of Alberta.

 Length of program

 The MSc programs are designed to be completed in 20-24 months.
 However, the course-based MSc in Statistics is designed to be completed in one year.